 The first thing to consider is the size of units, also called carcasses.
 Our table below will give you an idea of the dimensions you will need to work to if you're buying a fitted kitchen, as opposed to a bespoke one, which will be more flexible.

 Once you have chosen the sizes and types you need, you'll need to think about materials.

 Most people choose laminate-covered chipboard or MDF (medium-density fibreboard) units.
 Options include plain matt or gloss laminate finishes, or those that replicate other materials, such as wood.

 MDF is higher density and therefore stronger than chipboard and tends to be more water resistant; as a result, units that use it are likely to be a little more expensive than chipboard alternatives.

-Solid wood kitchen units
+Solid wood kitchen cupboards

 Solid wood kitchen units come in a variety of wood types, from oak to beech.
 But, as you might imagine, these are more expensive than laminate or veneered models.
 Most arrive pre-assembled (and glued together), making them very strong and rigid.

-Best kitchen units
+Best kitchen cabinets

 In May and June 2019 we asked kitchen owners who own these types of unit what they think of their quality, and how they have stood the test of time.